Odoardo Farnese, Duke of Parma

-Odoardo Farnese (28 April 1612 – 11 September 1646), also known as Odoardo I Farnese to distinguish him from his grandson Odoardo II Farnese, was Duke of Parma, Piacenza and Castro from 1622 to 1646.
+Odoardo Farnese (28 April 1612 – 11 September 1646), also known as Odoardo I Farnese to distinguish him from his grandson Odoardo II Farnese, was Duke of Parma, Piacenza, and Castro from 1622 to 1646.

 Biography

 Odoardo was the eldest legitimate son of Ranuccio I Farnese and his wife, Margherita Aldobrandini.
-After Ranuccio's natural son and his potential rival, Ottavio, was relegated in a prison, he reigned initially under the regency of his uncle Odoardo Farnese and, after the latter's death, of his mother, Margherita Aldobrandini.
+After Ranuccio's natural son and potential rival, Ottavio, was relegated to a prison, he initially reigned under the regency of his uncle, Odoardo Farnese, and, after the latter's death, under that of his mother, Margherita Aldobrandini.